zhangyaonju/EndofSeasonPhotosynthesis/README.md

 The folder "Analysis" hosts the code to process the data.

-The folder "Figures" hosts the code to generate the figures in the main text.
+The folder "Graph" hosts the code to generate the figures in the main text.

 The folder "Data" host the processed data used to generate the figures in the main text.